 The pasties are then baked to golden perfection.
 Serve warm or allow to cool completely before storing in either the fridge or freezer.

 Tips for success:

-- As mentioned above, I highly recommend using a Butter Puff Pastry – it is better quality and will give a better flavour and texture to the pasties.
+As I mention above, I highly recommend using a Butter Puff Pastry – it is better quality and will give a better flavour and texture to the pasties.

-- The pasties freeze well.
-Allow them to cool completely, and then place in a sealed container with a layer of cling film or parchment to separate the layers.
+Yes, you can!
+The pasties freeze well.
+Once you have baked them, allow them to cool completely before placing in a sealed container with a layer of cling film or parchment to separate the layers.

-- If reheating the tarts, use a moderate oven temperature.
+When reheating the pasties, use a moderate oven temperature.